 Natural Antivirals: How Can You Prevent and Kill Viruses Naturally?

 Okay, so now you might be wondering, what kills viruses without harming your gut microbiome and your immune system or causing serious side effects?
 Natural antivirals.
 Viruses are tricky little organisms, and can come in all sorts of different shapes and forms, which makes treating them difficult.
 Luckily, there are some natural virus killers that you can incorporate into your life to help protect you against viruses.

 Note that some of the items below are relatively new, and there are still questions about their effectiveness and risks.
 Still, there’s promising evidence that they can help.
 Without further ado, here’s a rundown on your natural antiviral options:

 - Antiviral herbs: We’ll go into this more in the section below, but antiviral herbs are one of the oldest and most beneficial natural virus killers.

-- Certain foods: As we discussed in our guide to immune-boosting foods, certain foods have antiviral properties, including onion, garlic, and mushrooms.
+- Certain foods: As we discussed in our guide to immune-boosting foods, certain foods have natural antiviral properties, including onion, garlic, and mushrooms.

 - UV light: Research has shown that small amounts of human-safe UV light can kill airborne viruses.
 Since most of us won’t be blasting our homes with UV lights, a more practical application is buying a UV sanitizer, which you can use to kill viruses that may be on the surfaces of objects.